therealrinku/therealrinku/README.md

 I'm a software engineer from Nepal and

-I love coding and building cool stuff with the power of code.
+I love building cool stuff with the power of code.

 </p>